Frederick Gordon (British Army officer): Early life and education

-Military career
+Early military career

 On 22 January 1881, Gordon was commissioned as a subaltern, with the rank of second lieutenant, into the British Army.
 That year, he served as an officer in the 91st (Argyllshire Highlanders) Regiment of Foot, the Princess Charlotte of Wales's (Royal Berkshire Regiment), the Royal Berkshire Regiment, and the Gordon Highlanders.
 This was the year of the Childers Reforms, which caused turmoil in some areas of the British Army with its disbandment and amalgamation of some infantry regiments.
 During his early career he served abroad with the Gordon Highlanders: he saw service in Egypt (1882–1885), fighting at the Battle of Tell El Kebir, Second Battle of El Teb and Battle of Tamai; in Sudan (1889) at the Battle of Toski; and, after being made a captain in November 1890, in South Africa (1899–1902) during the Second Boer War.

+He attended the Staff College, Camberley, from 1892 to 1893, where Henry Wilson, Henry Rawlinson, Aylmer Haldane, Alexander Hamilton-Gordon, Thomas Snow and Hubert Hamilton were among his fellow classmates.

-For his service in the latter war, at the beginning of which in October 1899 he was promoted to major, he received the brevet rank of lieutenant colonel on 22 August 1902.
+For his service in the Second Boer War, at the beginning of which in October 1899 he was promoted to major, he received the brevet rank of lieutenant colonel on 22 August 1902.

-In February 1903 he served as a deputy assistant quartermaster general (DAQMG) with the 1st Division.
+In February 1903 he was appointed a deputy assistant quartermaster general (DAQMG) with the 1st Division, stationed with the 1st Army Corps at Aldershot.
 On 9 January 1908, Gordon was promoted to the substantive rank of lieutenant colonel.
 From 1908 to 1911, during which time he received the brevet rank of colonel in April 1908, he was commanding officer of the 1st Battalion, Gordon Highlanders.
 On 10 August 1911, he succeeded Colonel Beauvoir De Lisle as general staff officer, 1st grade (GSO1) of the 2nd Division.
 He was promoted to colonel on 30 August.